A short rant about: ‘Princess’.

 What’s the boy equivalent?
 Gavin’s Mum used to call him ‘my Prince’ in Gavin & Stacey, which was hilarious – and clearly a piss take… no?

 There’s a movement to encourage girls to achieve in subjects traditionally favoured by boys – over the years, surveys like this one reported in The Guardian have found girls to lack confidence in science and maths.
 Is it surprising when we often tell girls to ‘be careful, don’t get your dress dirty!’ or ‘you look so pretty!’, or ‘let your brother fix/carry/play with that’.
-I know it’s old but this video on inspiring little engineers is amazing and came way before the snooker trick shot vid that’s gone viral this week.
+I know it’s old but this video on inspiring little engineers is amazing.

 Surely ‘Princess’ is pushing the child towards glitter, make-up and high heels from the get-go?
 I’m not going to pretend that Little P won’t enjoy ‘Frozen’ (I love it), or want me to plait her hair, or choose a big tutu dress at some point, but I refuse to wrap her up in a pink, fluffy, sickly nickname.